What is Shamanic Healing?

 The word shaman comes from the Tungus tribe of Siberia, meaning spiritual healer or one who sees in the dark.

-Cultures all over the world use trance states to mediate between the seen and unseen realms: they enter autohypnotic states through means of drumming, dancing, plant medicine, meditation, visualization, chanting, etc.
+Cultures all over the world use trance states to mediate between the seen and unseen realms: autohypnotic states are invoked through means of drumming, dancing, plant medicine, meditation, visualization, chanting, etc.

 We use some of these shamanic-based practices and technologies in our work together.
 We use the word shamanic to connote a specific type of work that many people will recognize, but we do not claim to have the training or initiation to call ourselves shamans.

 The values of reciprocity, respect, inclusivity, and cultural care are extremely important to us.
 Learn more about how we hold these values here.

 Plant Spirit Apprenticeships are a guided process in which you develop an intimate relationship with a plant, such as lavender or rose.
 By devoting a few minutes a day for a set period of time, this relationship can deepen and heal many aspects of your life.

 I had little, by way of expectation, coming into my first session, other than I knew Emma was kind and easy to talk to.
 I had not participated in a session like this before.
 I thought to myself, without substances that you might find being ingested in other shamanic healing rituals, what kind of visualization can one have in the middle of a discourse between two people who are coming in from their busy day for a quick therapeutic session?

 However, I was pleasantly surprised by the power of the method and technique Emma employed.
 The visualizations were not only shockingly vivid but were immediately accessible, whereas I could not say the same for a three-day ayahuasca ceremony I once attended.
 In the case of the latter, I was unable to process the experience until much later.
 The session with Emma was more immediate in both power and meaning.
 Undoubtedly this was due to the lack of intoxication.